pgtipping/Synthalyst/memory-bank/activeContext.md

    - Adding pagination for better performance with large question sets

 3. **Mobile Responsiveness**:

    - All pages are designed with a mobile-first approach
    - Using responsive grid layouts and flexible components
    - Testing on various screen sizes to ensure proper display

+4. **Premium Feature Testing**:
+   - Temporarily treating all authenticated users as premium users for testing
+   - Will implement actual subscription checks after testing is complete